 Try not to show relief or disapproval to the answers your child gives.
 When children detect in others pain and upset resulting from their disclosure, they will sometimes try to take back or “recant” the disclosure.
 This is common and is not necessarily an indication that the abuse really didn’t happen.

 Restoring safety is crucial and should be considered a priority.
 Sexual abuse takes away a child’s sense of control over his or her surroundings and can lessen the faith that adults will protect them.
 Immediately establish a plan with other adults so that unsupervised contact with the person who has abused is eliminated.
 Help the child understand that the person who abused them did something wrong, and that this person needs help to stop hurting others.

-Pay close attention to the child’s cues about what he or she may need to feel safe.
+Pay close attention to the child’s cues about what they may need to feel safe.
 What the child needs may be different from what you may expect.
 And what the child may say they want may not actually keep them safe, such as spending time alone with the abusive person.
 That said, it’s always best to take the extra step to give the child a greater sense of safety.
 Even if the requests the child makes seem irrational, (“I want to wear two pairs of pajamas tonight”), building up their sense of confidence and security is crucial.

 You can also help the child feel safe by demonstrating your willingness to protect their privacy.
 The sexually abusive behavior may feel extremely personal to the child.
 Be careful not to talk about the abuse with anyone who does not need to know.
 Depending on the age of the child, overhearing others speaking about the abuse can cause embarrassment and an increased sense of feeling exposed.